ialbert/biostar-central/docs/how-to-use-the-site.md

 This will help you immediately recognize what actions are allowable in a project.

 For example if the green line is missing you won't be able to execute a recipe in that project.
-You can still execute the recipr but you would need to make a copy of it into a project that you do have `WRITE ACCESS`  to.
+To execute the recipe you would first need to make a copy of it into a project that you do have `WRITE ACCESS` to.
+This will not give you your own version of the same recipe that you can use as is or modify.

 ## Create a project